AaronMangan/base/README.md

 It's built on Laravel and React to provide a familiar experience and let you focus on the important stuff.

-The idea is that it's a boilerplate for a multi-tenancy web application that provides a lot of the basic items that you;d probably be adding anyway.
-It is however, only a template you are free to change, add, remove whatever you like from your app.
+The idea is that it's a boilerplate for a multi-tenancy web application that provides a lot of the basic items that you'd probably be adding anyway.
+It is however, only a template - you are free to change, add, remove whatever you like from your app.

 ## What's Included